echidnaOS/echidnaOS/README.md

 ## What is echidnaOS?

-echidnaOS is an attempt at creating an operating system from scratch.
+echidnaOS is a 64 bit operating system written from scratch.
 The kernel is written primarily in C, with some assembly here and there.

 # Building Instructions

-Please, follow these instructions to build a bootable IMG of echidnaOS.
+Please, follow these instructions to build a bootable ISO of echidnaOS.
-You can then write the resulting image to a Hard Drive.

 ## Requirements